iamharshitnegi/Blockchain_Simulation/README.md

 - lowCpuNodes : The percentage of low CPU nodes.
 - simTime : The total simulation time to run.
 - intArrTime : Interarrival time of transaction.

+After running the program will save all the visualized data into visualization folder You can check that for diffrent graphs and diagrams.